Efficient CHAD: Related Work

-In currently used industrial systems (such as TensorFlow \cite{ad-2016-tensorflow}, PyTorch \cite{ad-2017-pytorch} or JAX \cite{ad-2018-jax}), AD is typically performed on (data-parallel) functional array processing languages via taping rather than directly as a source transformation, sometimes on a second-order array language (JAX).
-AD of functional array languages as a source transformation has been considered recently by \cite{ad-2022-futhark-partial-recompute}.
+In currently used industrial systems (such as TensorFlow \cite{ad-2016-tensorflow}, PyTorch \cite{ad-2017-pytorch} or JAX \cite{ad-2018-jax}), AD is typically performed on first-order (data-parallel) functional array processing languages.
+AD of second order functional array languages as a source transformation has been considered recently by \citeN{ad-2022-futhark-partial-recompute}.
 They allow some recompution and a resulting suboptimal complexity to achieve a simpler and more practically efficient algorithm, in the hope that such recomputation is rare in practice.
-By contrast, here we study how to avoid all recomputation.
-Relatedly, \cite{ad-2021-diff-scan} discusses in detail how scans over arrays can be efficiently differentiated, similarly to how we differentiate folds.
+By contrast, here we study how to avoid all recomputation. \citeN{ad-2021-diff-scan} present a derivative for scans just in terms of standard second-order array combinators, but this version has the downside of being not quite complexity-efficient --- it has a complexity blowup in the case of nesting fold in the combination function of fold.
+We avoid this blow-up with a custom primitive for the derivative (of fold, in our case, but we expect scans to work similarly).

-The idea of using closure conversion to make AD of higher order functions efficient first appears burried in the details of VLAD/Stalin$\nabla$ \cite{ad-2008-reverse-functional-ad,ad-2016-scheme-higher-order-ad}.
+The idea of using closure conversion to make AD of higher order functions efficient first appears buried in the details of VLAD/Stalin$\nabla$ \cite{ad-2008-reverse-functional-ad,ad-2016-scheme-higher-order-ad}.
 The idea is again present in \cite{ad-2019-vytiniotisdifferentiable} (in the context of CHAD) and \cite{ad-2021-alvarez-picallo} (for an AD algorithm using string diagram rewrites), without precisely demontrating its importance.
 We have made an effort to spell out and motivate the idea in the present paper, making clear how it arises as a natural solution to the complexity problems of higher-order CHAD.